 In particular, we consider learning policies over a continuous state space $S$ (\eg{} $\mathds{SE}(2)$ for a ground mobile robot) and a discrete action space $A$, where the actions are abstracted as \emph{skills}~\cite{7139412, SUTTON1999181}.
 For instance, an autonomous vehicle may have skills such as accelerate ($\ACC$), decelerate ($\DEC$), and maintain constant velocity ($\CON$).
 A probabilistic ASP, $\asp$, is a probabilistic program that, given the agent's current state ($s_i\in S$) and its current action ($a_i\in A$), defines the probability of taking the next action $a_{i+1} \!\sim\!\asp(s_i, a_i)$.

-The given demonstrations consist of an agent's \emph{observation} trajectories, $z_{1:t}$ (\eg{} the vehicle's acceleration input), and the corresponding \textit{state} trajectories, $s_{1:t}$ (\eg{} the vehicle's velocity), but do not include any action labels.
-Our objective is to infer a \emph{maximum a posteriori (MAP)} estimate of an ASP, as $ \asp^* = \argmax\limits_{\asp} P(z_{1:t}, \asp|s_{1:t})$, which can be rewritten as $ \pi^*= \argmax\limits_{\asp} P(z_{1:t}|s_{1:t}, \asp) P(\asp)$.
+The given demonstrations consist of an agent's \emph{observations} $z_{1:t}$ (\eg{} the vehicle's acceleration input), and the corresponding \textit{state} trajectories, $s_{1:t}$ (\eg{} the vehicle's velocity), but do not include any action labels.
+Our objective is to infer a \emph{maximum a posteriori (MAP)} estimate of an ASP, as $ \asp^* = \argmax\limits_{\asp} P(z_{1:t}, \asp|s_{1:t})$, which can be factorized as $ \pi^*= \argmax\limits_{\asp} P(z_{1:t}|s_{1:t}, \asp) P(\asp)$.
 We next introduce action labels, $a_{1:t}$, as marginalized latent variables which should be estimated jointly with the ASP:

 In the above formula $P(z_{1:t} | a_{1:t}, s_{1:t})$ is the \emph{observation model} that defines the likelihood of an observation trajectory given the agent's actions and states, and $P(a_{1:t}|s_{1:t}, \asp)$ is defined by the policy $\asp$. \new{Function $P(\cdot)$ denotes a prior distribution on ASPs.
 A specific instance of $P(\cdot)$ will be introduced in \autoref{sec:alg_overview}, which aims to reduce overfitting to the data.} We also make the Markov assumptions on ASPs and the observation model,~\ie{} $ P(a_{1:t}|s_{1:t},\asp) = \prod_{i=1}^t P(a_i|a_{i-1}, s_i, \asp), $ and $ P(z_{1:t}|a_{1:t},s_{1:t}) = \prod_{i=1}^t P(z_i|a_i, s_i) $, yielding our final objective: